SamuelTribeUK/3D-Game-of-Life/README.md

 4. Carter Bays Glider B6/S567 (This was implemented based on "Candidates for the Game of Life in Three Dimensions" by Carter Bays, published in the first edition of the Complex Systems Journal 1987 (373-400))

 I want it to be clear that The Blinker and Accordion pre-set configurations were not discovered by me, I found them from Raphael Beaulieu's and Elliot Coy's 3D Game of life linked above.
 The Carter Bays Glider was implemented based on the journal publication linked above.
-I used these for testing (this was the first time that I could consistently test the same game grid in code) and I can proudly say that my implementation works as expected.